cowprotocol/docs/docs/cow-protocol/concepts/order-types/milkman-orders.md

 # Milkman orders

-Milkman is an order placement mechanism developed by [Yearn Finance](https://yearn.fi/) in collaboration with CoW Protocol.
+Milkman is an order placement mechanism developed by [Yearn Finance](https://yearn.fi/) in collaboration with CoW Protocol through the [CoW DAO Grants program](https://grants.cow.fi/).

 The contract allows users to utilize a price feed for their orders rather than specifying a fixed price.
 This means orders can execute at a fair market price even far into the future, making Milkman a popular choice for DAOs and governance-dependent trades.